 - Bake at 350° F 10-12 minutes.
 Allow cookie to cool on the baking sheet for several minutes and then transfer to a wire rack to cool completely

-- Once cooled, melt white chocolate in a microwave-safe bowl for 30-90 seconds, stirring every 30 seconds until chocolate is smooth.
+- Once cooled, melt white chocolate in a microwave-safe bowl at 50% power for 30-90 seconds, stirring every 30 seconds until chocolate is smooth.
 Drizzle over cooled cookies.
-Allow white chocolate to harden to room temperature.
+Allow white chocolate to harden before storing.

 - Category: Cookies